JSmith01/sesr-js/README.md

 Inference engine is configured to use WebGPU, since WebGL doesn't work at all, and CPU-based suffers from poor performance.

+Makes use of the compiled [ai-image-converter](https://github.com/JSmith01/ai-image-converter) to convert I420 video frames to input tensors.

 ## License